MatteoPerona/usa-power-outage-analysis/README.md

 ## NMAR Analysis
-One column which jumps out as being NMAR (not missing at random) is the HURRICANE.NAMES column since when collecting the data if the outage did not occur as a result of a hurricane there will not be a name to report.
-In this way thet missingness is dependent of the column itself and also on columns like CAUSE.CATEGORY.DETAILS of CAUSE.CATEGORY which both contain information about the cause of the outage.
+You might be asking yourself: Why are there so many missing values in the HURRICANE.NAMES column?
+Well, one phenomenon that could explain this is NMAR (not missing at random): when reason for missingness in a column can be determined by looking at the column itself.
+The HURRICANE.NAMES column jumps out as being NMAR since, when collecting the data, if the outage did not occur as a result of a hurricane there will not be a name to report.
+In this way, the missingness is dependent on the column itself.
+Note: It is also on columns like CAUSE.CATEGORY.DETAILS of CAUSE.CATEGORY which both contain information about the cause of the outage, but -- crucially -- the missing values in this column can be described by looking at the column itself.

 ## Missingness Dependency
-In this section we will be showing that the CAUSE.CATEGORY.DETAILS column is MAR dependent on the CAUSE.CATEGORY column using permutation tests.
-We will also *attempt* and fail at finding a column that it is independent from using permutation tests.
+In this section, we will try to show that the CAUSE.CATEGORY.DETAILS column is MAR dependent on the CAUSE.CATEGORY column using permutation tests.
+We will also *attempt* and fail at finding a column that it is independent from CAUSE.CATEGORY.DETAILS using permutation tests.

 ### Testing Dependent Case
-First we will attempt to show depencency between CAUSE.CATEGORY.DETAILS.
+First we will attempt to show depencency between CAUSE.CATEGORY.DETAILS and CAUSE.CATEGORY.

 #### Hypothesis
-Null Hypothesis: The distribution of CAUSE.CATEGORY.DETAIL is the same when CAUSE.CATEGORY name is missing and when it is not missing<br>
+Null Hypothesis: The distribution of CAUSE.CATEGORY is the same when CAUSE.CATEGORY.DETAIL name is missing and when it is not missing<br>
-Alt Hypothesis: The distribution of CAUSE.CATEGORY.DETAIL is different when CAUSE.CATEGORY name is missing as opposed to when it is not missing
+Alt Hypothesis: The distribution of CAUSE.CATEGORY is different when CAUSE.CATEGORY.DETAIL name is missing as opposed to when it is not missing <br>
+Significance Level: 0.05

 #### Code for generating the observed distributions
 ```py